Recommendations

 Girl study, reducing class, Savage School games slow motion, beach sports.

-The influence of Jack Eaton in In the Pink can be felt in the way modern Documentary films handle cinematic excellence.
+The influence of Jack Eaton in In the Pink can be felt in the way modern Short films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1921 release set a high bar for atmospheric immersion.

 Dir: Jack Eaton